muhitmonsur/woocommerce-crypto-payment-gatweay-wordpress/README.md

 * Merchant will also receive an email notification with payment details.

 * At the same time crypto amount will be deposited to the merchants account also listed in transaction history page.

+#ABOUT PAYERURL
+payerurl.com is a global provider of online crypto currency payment solutions.
+Moreover, Payerurl.com is a payment platform where vendors and consumers can transact with each other, backed by the new BTC, USDT, and ETH payment protocols supported by Binance pay and another network.
+All the transactions are executed on a 64-encoding and 256-base-encryption basis.
+For this reason, there is no way to hijack data packets in the middle of the transaction.
+Any user makes a transaction using the USDT wordpress platform.